43 Geography Trivia Questions [With Answers]

 Answer: Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, a hill in New Zealand with an 85-letter Māori name.

 Why it trips people: The name translates roughly to “The summit where Tamatea, the man with the big knees, the slider, climber of mountains, the land-swallower who travelled about, played his kōauau to his loved one.”
-It shows up on official New Zealand maps and road signs.
+It appears on official New Zealand maps and road signs.
 Bangkok’s full ceremonial name runs longer (168 characters), but it’s multiple words and barely used.

-Running a live quiz night?
-Here’s a setup that keeps every team in the fight:
+If you’re hosting live, here is a setup that keeps every team in the fight:

 - Teams of 3 to 5.
 Big enough to argue, small enough that nobody hides.